-It’s in the best interest of top owner operator trucking companies like Status Transportation to want their owner operator truck drivers to be safe while out on the road.
+It’s in the best interest of top owner operator trucking companies like Status Trucks to want their owner operator truck drivers to be safe while out on the road.
 Typically, an owner operator runs 101,000 miles annually.
 Even with all that running, owner operator truckers represent fewer mishaps than other sectors of the transportation community.
 In accordance with the Status safety department, owner operators can prevent numerous offenses and mishaps by observing these four tips:

 The only remedy for tiredness is adequate sleep.
 OTR and regional owner operator jobs require drivers to prepare their journey taking into account downtime.
 Appropriate rest will assist you to remain alert.
 Often a 20-minute shut eye will assist you to remain revitalized.
 You need to concentrate on doing something at a time.
 So if it’s time to nap, eliminate any diversions and take the time to relax.